taliajs/php2560final/README.md

 - dI/dt represents the rate of change in infected population.
 It is calculated as incoming infected population minus the leaving infected students (L_I) and recovered population (I/tau_2)
 - dR/dt represents the rate of change in recovered population.
 It is the newly recovered population (I/tau_2) minus the leaving recovered students (L_R)

+### Parameter Descriptions
+- **Arrival rate of students:**
+  - Changes initial population of susceptible.
+When users select an Ivy League from the drop-down, the arrival rate is changed to that specific university

+- **Constant contact rate:**
+  - The maximum contact rate (person/day) possible.

+- **infection probability:**
+  - Affect rate of transmission/infection

+- **Student Sensitivity to COVID:**
+  - Students' sensitivity to the disease and rolling average of COVID cases.
+It affects the Contact Rate, which is subject to change over time.

+- **University Closure Decision:**
+  - 1: University starts to evacuate students.
+0: University operates as normal.
+It affects the leaving rate of students. e.g. When set to 1, students leave campus at certain rate.

 ## Shiny App